Good Morning (Kanye West song): Development

 Even though it was not released as a single, a three-minute animated music video was produced for "Good Morning".
 West commissioned the video to be directed by Japanese contemporary artist Takashi Murakami.
 He had been enlisted by West to oversee the art direction of Graduation and was behind the cover art designs for the album and its accompanying singles.
 The collaboration first came about when West visited Murakami's Kaikai Kiki Co. studio in Roppongi Hills during a brief trip to Tokyo, Japan in the midst of touring the year prior.
 Regarding his joint collaboration with the artist, West remarked, "Murakami, his work has been stunning to me because pop art is really expressive, representative and expressive and emotional, and it looks like something you can do yourself.
 [But] you cannot do no Murakami shit yourself.
 You cannot do this at home.
 He has this studio out in Japan that has 30 artists working at one time.
-I love Japanese culture and I was always into art, and Murakmi is a god in the art world."
+I love Japanese culture and I was always into art, and Murakami is a god in the art world."